lubuntu-team/constitution/Constitution.md

 # Governance

-Lubuntu is a Democratic Meritocracy.
+Lubuntu is a democratic meritocracy.
 The individuals who contribute the most to the project as a whole, regardless of who they identify as culturally, should be given the opportunity to make the largest difference through additional responsibilities.
 Inversely, people who cease their contributions to the project need to gracefully step down if they can no longer handle their responsibilities as a contributor.

 ## Lubuntu Council